Business Credit Stacking Book a Free Strategy Call

 The 30% Rule

 Maximum utilization: under 30% on all open and active unsecured credit cards.
 No exceptions.
-Authorized user accounts do not supplement high utilization.
+Authorized user accounts do not supplement high utilization — every card you own must stay under this threshold independently.

 Maximum Utilization 0%

-Keep balances below this threshold on every single card, without exception.
+Keep balances below this threshold on every card — no exceptions.

 Ideal Target 0%

-Optimal utilization for best approval odds and strongest credit profile presentation.
+Optimal utilization for best approval odds and strongest lender impression.

 Zero Tolerance